AdmiralSnackbar66/dnd/3-Mechanics/CLI/bestiary/undead/cloud-giant-ghost-cm.md

 - "desc": "The ghost emits a dreadful howl that summons a cold, biting wind.
 This\
     \ wind engulfs up to three creatures of the ghost's choice that it can see within\
     \ 60 feet of it.
 Each target is pulled up to 20 feet toward the ghost and must\
-    \ make a DC 15 Constitution saving throw, taking 16 (3d10) cold damage on a\
+    \ make a DC 15 Constitution saving throw, taking 16 (3d10) cold damage on a failed\
-    \ failed save, or half as much damage on a successful one."
+    \ save, or half as much damage on a successful one."
   "name": "Wind Howl (Recharge 6)"
 "source":
 - "CM"
-"image": "3-Mechanics/CLI/bestiary/undead/token/cloud-giant-ghost-cm.webp"
+"image": "/3-Mechanics/CLI/bestiary/undead/token/cloud-giant-ghost-cm.webp"
 ```
 ^statblock